-Lo, good Christian readers, ye may clearly see, by Saint Augustine's words here , that he meant not to deny purgatory there but affirmeth it plainly, since he saith there is no doubt but that prayer and almsdeed, and the oblation of that holy Sacrifice offered for them in the Mass, maketh the souls that are departed to be the more mercifully dealt with, and their pains to be relieved.
+Lo, good Christian readers, ye may clearly see, by Saint Augustine's words here , that he meant not to deny purgatory there but affirmeth it plainly, since he saith there is no doubt but that prayer and almsdeed, and the oblation of that holy Sacrifice offered for them in the Mass, maketh the souls that are departed to be the 5 more mercifully dealt with, and their pains to be relieved.
 In which few words Saint Augustine witnesseth against more of their heresies than one.
-For he not only affirmeth purgatory against , and affirmeth also godly lessons that almsdeed and 0 erein but over that, he teacheth us, against all these new sects, that goo not only for himself that doth them, but also to folk.
-And yet over that, he teacheth us that we i deserve in this life that other folks' good deeds may merit for us and 5 serve us when we be dead.
-It followeth also that the souls that have need, they may also pray for us, which have yet more need than they not for our present p ain temporal, but Jas 5:16 for avoiding of per petual, since Saint James saith, "Orate e pro invicem, ut salvemini."
-20 0 Saint Augustine affirmeth here also that the Blessed Body and Blood of Christ in the Mass is a sacrifice and an n oblation to God, against Luther and all his adherents.
-Finally, he teacheth us here that the tradition n of the fathers, and the common observance and custom of the Catholic Church, is 5 for the certification of a truth a sure, undoubted authority.
-Now, good Christian readers, if ye like to take so much labor as to read Saint Augustine's words again in such wise as Barnes rehearseth them in his book and then to compare them with his very words indeed, as I have truly translated them, ye shall 30 0 marvel much to see what wiliness he hath used therein, and yet what lack of wit therewith.
-For Barnes hath, as ye may see, taken pieces of Saint Augustine and patched them together with a word or twain of his own somewhere between, as though the words lay so together in the text as he rehearseth them whereas he leaveth out by the way the very chief point of all, by which Saint Augustine excepteth them from forgiveness at their death that then have deadly sin; that is to say, them that do die therein.
+For he not only affirmeth purgatory against A number of Saint Augustine's young Father Frith, and affirmeth also godly lessons that almsdeed and prayer may 10 relieve the souls therein but over that, he teacheth us, against all these new sects, that good works be meritorious, not only for himself that doth them, but also to other folk.
+And yet over that, he teacheth us that we may here merit and deserve in this life that other folks' good deeds may merit for us and 15 serve us when we be dead.
+It followeth also that since we may pray for the souls that have need, they may also pray for us, which have yet more need than they not for our present pain temporal, but Jas 5:16 for avoiding of perpetual, since Saint James saith, "Orate pro invicem, ut salvemini."
+20 Saint Augustine affirmeth here also that the Blessed Body and Blood of Christ in the Mass is a sacrifice and an oblation to God, against Luther and all his adherents.
+Finally, he teacheth us here that the tradition of the fathers, and the common observance and custom of the Catholic Church, is 25 for the certification of a truth a sure, undoubted authority.
+Now, good Christian readers, if ye like to take so much labor as to read Saint Augustine's words again in such wise as Barnes rehearseth them in his book and then to compare them with his very words indeed, as I have truly translated them, ye shall 30 marvel much to see what wiliness he hath used therein, and yet what lack of wit therewith.
+For Barnes hath, as ye may see, taken pieces of Saint Augustine and patched them together with a word or twain of his own somewhere 2between, as though the words lay so together in the text 35 as he rehearseth them - whereas he leaveth out by the way the very chief point of all, by which Saint Augustine excepteth them from forgiveness at their death that then have deadly sin; that is to say, them that do die therein.
 And Barnes leaveth off before he come to the point, lest we should see that they which be forgiven so clean at their death... must use such ways thereto... as not every man so sufficiently useth to be so soon so clean forgiven, that yet dieth in the state of grace and shall be laid up at last for pure gold in the treasuries of God, but he shall in the furnace of the fire of purgatory be purely refined first.